 -

-You can easily find your perfumes era if you know the formating style of the ingredients listed on the box.
-Splash bottles are often vintage as well.
-For help with tracing older batch codes, I highly recommend visiting Raiders of the Lost Scent: https://raidersofthelostscent.blogspot.com/2014/03/all-batch-codes-in-one-page.html
+You can easily identify your vintage perfumes era if you know the formatting style of the ingredients listed on the box, see picture below.
+Most splash bottles are often vintage pre-2006 versions as well.
+For help with tracing older batch codes, I highly recommend visiting Raiders of the Lost Scent for a list of comprehensive guides organized by brand: https://raidersofthelostscent.blogspot.com/2014/03/all-batch-codes-in-one-page.html

-2. For dating batch codes within modern perfumery (post 2005), you can use a batch code checking website like: https://www.checkfresh.com/
+2. For help with dating your batch codes within modern perfumery post-2005 you can use a batch code checking website like: https://www.checkfresh.com/

 Perfume reformulation facts and rules:

-2. If you want to pin-point the exact date of reformulation for a specific brand, you have to cross reference images of boxes and bottles and identify when ANY new aesthetic changes happened during the era.
-Reformulations have always ran concurrently with ANY new aesthetic changes to the box, bottle or sticker.
+2. If you want to pinpoint the exact date of reformulation for a specific brand, you have to cross-reference images of boxes and bottles and identify when ANY new aesthetic changes first happened to it.
+Reformulations and batch variations always run concurrently with ANY new aesthetic changes to the box, bottle, or sticker.

-3. After an IFRA mandate is passed, NEWLY created formulas are required to adhere to the new guidelines immediately, while PRE-existing fragrances have generally up to two years to reformulate.
-Including the TIME it takes to manufacture, it could add another year on top of that.
-As an example, if a new mandate is passed in 2022, the newly-reformulated fragrance would hit the market inbetween 2023-2025.
-However, some brands may even start a year BEFORE the mandates even been passed!
+3. After an IFRA mandate is passed, newly created formulas are required to adhere to the new guidelines immediately, while pre-existing fragrances generally have up to two years to reformulate.
+Including the time it takes to manufacture, it could add another year on top of that.
+As an example, if a new mandate is passed in 2022, the newly-reformulated fragrance would hit the market between 2023 and 2025.
+However, some brands may even start a year BEFORE the mandates have even been passed!
+Think of reformulations like a deadline a brand has to adhere to.
+Some brands do it immediately, and some wait until the last minute.

-4. You can also identify and locate reformulations through industry shared timelines.
-They come in many forms like putting new warning information on boxes, launching or cancelling specific fragrances.
-Fragrance companies may even transfer ownerships around shared timelines.
+4. You can also identify and locate reformulations through industry-shared timelines.
+They come in many forms, like putting new warning information on boxes, launching or cancelling specific fragrances, or even transferring ownership around shared timelines.
+I'll share some examples of these within this blog as well.

 Introducing "Era-Dating":

-Era-Dating gives you approximate timelines to pursue fragrances before a major reformulation may have affected it.
-I would advise, If you're not a collector, only be concerned with the reformulations that occured in 2005, 2016 and 2023.
+Era-Dating gives you approximate reformulation timelines and what changes had took place during them.
+If you're not a heavy collector, you need only to be concerned with the reformulations that occurred in 2006, 2018, and 2023.

 Era-dating index: